 - [ZCE, "X is like this" is not context]The relationship between Vlad and Jack in Danny Phantom often plays out like this, though the friendship in reality only goes one way.

-- SpongeBob SquarePants: Squidward considers himself an "artistic genius" and has disdain on his stupid but well-meaning neighbors Spongebob and Patrick.
+- SpongeBob SquarePants.
+Squidward considers himself an "artistic genius" and has disdain for his stupid but well-meaning neighbors Spongebob and Patrick.

 - Tex Avery's George and Junior.
 George is the the Schemer while Junior is the dimwitted Fat Idiot.

 - Darkwing Duck: Though Darkwing is the primary protagonist of Saint Canard, he's also a Large Ham, tempermental, and snarky enough to meet Anti-Hero specs.
 Turbo has much less brains than Darkwing, but makes up for that with a more affable and generous demeanor.